wjb321/ESP8266/README.md

 upload the flashuploading tool and download the firmware to esp8266-01s // send message from aliyun:  1. devices, 2. view(action), 3.
 Topic List 4, public

-2-18
+2-18 //
-remember en is no need to be connected
+remember en is no need to be connected(try to unplug it when syn does no work)